YEEthanCC/AgentBuilder-EN/Knowledge_Base/Create_Knowledge_Base_&_Upload_Documents.md

 ## 6 Retrieval Settings

-In high-quality indexing mode, Dify offers three retrieval options:
+In high-quality indexing mode, AgentBuilder offers three retrieval options:

 - **Vector Search**, generating query embeddings and searching for the text chunk most similar to its vector representation.
 - **Full-Text Search**, indexing all terms in the document, allowing users to search any term and retrieve relevant text chunk containing those terms.